Parker Kingston

-Parker Kingston is an American college football wide receiver for the BYU Cougars.
+Parker Kingston is an American college football wide receiver who previously played for the BYU Cougars.

 Early life

-Kingston attended Roy High School in Roy, Utah, where he totaled 2,649 passing yards, 2,136 rushing yards, 542 receiving yards, and 64 total touchdowns.
+Kingston was born in Idaho, and attended Roy High School in Roy, Utah, where he totaled 2,649 passing yards, 2,136 rushing yards, 542 receiving yards, and 64 total touchdowns.
 He was rated as a three-star recruit and committed to play college football for the BYU Cougars.

 College career

 As a freshman in 2022, Kingston played in just one game where he rushed once for two yards.
 In week 3 of the 2023 season, he threw for a 37-yard touchdown, hauled in a 20-yard touchdown reception, and returned a kickoff for 46 yards in a win over Arkansas.
 Kingston finished the 2023 season with 19 receptions for 207 yards and a touchdown, while also adding four yards on the ground, two passing touchdowns, 215 return yards, and a tackle.
 In week 4 of the 2024 season, he returned a punt 90 yards for a touchdown in an upset win over Kansas State.